p3r7/mpc-2000-floppy-extractor/README.md

 # MPC 2000 floppy extractor

-Extract files from an Akai MPC 2000 floppy image.
+Extract files from one or several Akai MPC 2000 (v)floppy images.

+For more context, read the [accompanying blog post](https://www.eigenbahn.com/2021/04/11/mpc-2000-floppy-format).

 ## About